homebound-team/truss/README.markdown

   The main difference between Truss and both Typed.tw and babel-plugin-tailwind-components is that Truss doesn't try to "perfectly match Tachyons or Tailwinds" (see "Why This Approach?").
 Specifically, both projects assume that a `tachyons.css` or `tailwinds.css` file is the source-of-truth for your project's rules (and so parse/generate the TypeScript code from that CSS file); however, with Truss your source-of-truth is Truss's out-of-the-box TypeScript rules + whatever customizations you make in your project's `truss/index.ts` file (so rules are defined directly in TypeScript).

 - Facebook's XStyles for the "typed extension" idea

+## Contributing

+The Truss repository is set up as a Yarn workspace, although really the core package is just `packages/truss`, and the other packages are only for testing Truss with various output and various CSS-in-JS engines.

+A basic development flow is:

+- In the root directory, run `yarn`
+- In the root directory, run `yarn build -w`
+- Iterate as you want
+- In the root directory, run `yarn test` to run all tests
+  - Running individual tests in your IDE/each package should work as well

 ## Todo